1. WHAT KIND OF BUSINESS WOULD BENEFIT FROM YOUR SERVICES?

 11. HOW IS COACHING DIFFERENT FROM CONSULTING AND THERAPY/PERSONAL COUNSELING?

 Business coaching can involve consulting when it is appropriate for the coach to offer the client advice based on skills, expertise, and training.
 It is also similar in that the best answers almost always come from the client.
 The most important distinction is that the coach stays with the client to help implement the new skills, changes, and goals, and to make sure that results really happen.

-Business coaching is about the future and about achieving desired results.
-Coaches will refer to a therapist when the client needs to resolve personal issues to move ahead.
+Business coaching is about the future and achieving desired results.
+Coaches will refer clients to a therapist when the client needs to resolve personal issues to move ahead.

 12. WHY IS COACHING BECOMING SO POPULAR?

 - Many people are tired of doing what they think they “should” do and are ready to do something special and meaningful for the rest of their lives.
 One challenge is that many can’t see what this is or, if they can, they can’t find a way to reorient their life around it.
 A coach can help them do both.

 - People are realizing how simple it can be to accomplish something that several years ago might have felt out of reach or like a pipe dream.
 A coach has a large toolkit to help the Big Idea become a reality.
 Fortunately, people now have time and resources to invest in themselves in this kind of growth.

 - Spirituality.
 While care should be taken to distinguish spirituality from religion, many coaches are spiritually based – even the ones who coach IBM and AT&T. The world is becoming more spiritual.
 The coach helps clients better tune in to themselves and others.